 Minority College Experience and Women in Science and Engineering are FREE summer programs offered by Penn State Behrend.
 Both programs are designed for academically-talented students from the Erie County, Pennsylvania area.
 The non-residential nature of this program does not typically enable students from other areas to participate.
 The programs give local students, who qualify, a chance to enroll in a university credit course with regularly-enrolled college students the summer before their senior year in high school.
-Both programs provide plenty of direct, hands-on experience through field trips, workshops, and lectures conducted by professionals in local businesses and organizations.
+Both programs provide plenty of direct, hands-on experience through field trips, workshops, and by Penn State Behrend faculty and professionals in local businesses and organizations.

 There is no tuition charge for the MCE or WISE programs.
 In addition, students receive textbooks, parking permits or bus passes for commuting to and from campus, and a stipend for lunch when on campus.
 The only cost to the participants may be admission costs for selected optional field trips.

 Students who complete the MCE or WISE summer course with a grade-point average of 3.0 or better will be assured admission to Penn State Behrend following high school graduation and completion of the Penn State application process.

 The Minority College Experience program offers students of color or economically disadvantaged students the opportunity to explore their options in higher education and examine possible career paths.
 If you’re African American, Asian American, Hispanic, or Native American male or female you may be able to enroll in a free college credit course related to any of Penn State Behrend’s thirty-seven majors.
 This program is also available to economically disadvantaged students from any ethnic background.
 The program offers you the opportunity to interact with college students, professors, administrators and professionals through a variety of workshops and field trips.